layer-3/clearsync/README.md

 ### Main Networks

-The first network for YELLOW ERC20 and ClearSync system will be on Ethereum mainnet, but the system can be extended later to Layer-2, ex.
-Solana, or be connected using a Polkadot parachain.
+The first network for YELLOW ERC20 and ClearSync system will be on Ethereum mainnet, but the system can be extended later to Layer-2, Solana, or a Polkadot parachain.

 ## Smart Contracts

 ### contracts/Token.sol

-This smart contract is ERC20 used by both YELLOW and DUCKIES tokens.
+This smart contract is an ERC20 used by both YELLOW and DUCKIES tokens.
 The YELLOW token is collateral to open a state channel with another network entity.
 Additionally, it is used to pay the settlement fees on the network.

 ### contracts/duckies/